Murder in English law: Causation and foreseeability

-Life in being
+"In rerum natura"

 For a killing to amount to murder by a defendant, the defendant must have caused the death of "a reasonable creature in rerum natura".
 The phrase as a whole is usually translated as "a life in being", i.e. where the umbilical cord has been severed and the baby has a life independently of the mother.

-Attorney General's Reference No. 3 of 1994 is a relatively recent case involving a murder charge for death of an unborn child.
+Attorney General's Reference No. 3 of 1994 (an appeal on a point of law following acquittal) is a relatively recent case involving a murder charge for the death of an unborn child.
 The Law Lords considered the case of a man who stabbed his pregnant wife in an argument.
 The wife recovered but delivered the baby prematurely.
 The baby died some time after the premature birth.
 The cause of death was simply that she had been born prematurely due to the effect of the attack on the mother, rather than due to any injury.
 In that case, Lord Mustill noted that the legal position of the unborn, and other pertinent rules related to transferred malice, were very strongly embedded in the structure of the law and had been considered relatively recently by the courts.
 The Lords concurred that a foetus, although protected by the law in a number of ways, is legally not a separate person from its mother in English law.
 They described this as outdated and misconceived but legally established as a principle, adding that the foetus might be or not be a person for legal purposes, but could not in modern times be described as a part of its mother.
 The concept of transferred malice and general malice were also not without difficulties; these are the legal principles that say when a person engages in an unlawful act, they are responsible for its consequences, including (a) harm to others unintended to be harmed, and (b) types of harm they did not intend.